 Animals with Cushing's syndrome have poor healing ability and tend to have high blood pressure.
 Several months of medical therapy (i.e., lysodren or trilostane) prior to surgery may be a good means to strengthen the patient, especially if the tumor is believed to be benign.

 - The dog's natural cortisone mechanisms will have been suppressed by the tumor.
 This suppression means the patient will not be able to produce adrenal steroids on their own for a while and they will need to be given as medications.
 Several months of prednisone will likely be required at home.
 Some patients require florinef as an additional supplement.
 ACTH stimulation test are used to monitor the need for medication.

 - Adrenal tissue is notoriously difficult for pathologists to grade as benign or malignant.
 It is possible that a tumor initially graded as benign will later turn out to be malignant.

 - In a statistical survey of 63 dogs undergoing surgery for adrenal tumors:

 - 6% (4) had inoperable tumors and were euthanized on the surgery table.

 - 29% (18) died either in surgery or shortly thereafter due to complications.

-The most common serious complication is thromboembolism (abnormal blood clots) which typically happens in the first 24 hours after surgery.
+The most common serious complication is thromboembolism (abnormal blood clots), which typically happens in the first 24 hours after surgery.
 This risk is tremendously reduced if the surgery can be performed by laparoscopy.
 Incisions are smaller, organ manipulation and bleeding is less and recovery is faster.
-Laparoscopy utilizes several small holes in the belly wall through which instruments, including a small video camera, can be inserted.
+Laparoscopy uses several small holes in the belly wall through which instruments, including a small video camera, can be inserted.
 Surgery takes place inside the belly and is viewed on a video screen or through a lens.